Meet the Influencers

 Latimer, who has played with the likes of Duke Ellington and Richard Davis has played for all of the Governors of the State of Wisconsin over the past 50 years; He first played at the White House for President Truman when he was 16.

-Latimer still conducts the VFW and Capitol City Band and leads the Madison Marimba Quartet all which have served the Madison and statewide community for decades including playing over 900 free community concerts over the past five decades;
+At 90, Latimer recently retired as the Director/Conduct of the VFW and Capitol City Band and leads the Madison Marimba Quartet all which have served the Madison and statewide community for decades including playing over 900 free community concerts over the past five decades;

 Before Latimer and Anana were recruited to come to Madison, Latimer taught at the historical Florida A&M;